 - you don’t seek instruction and feedback on your writing.

 To learn more, schedule a time for us to talk about what it’s all about and if it’s what you’re looking for.

 Writing Circle Offerings

 Classes are held on Zoom.
-I never want cost to be a barrier.
-If this is the case for you email me.
+If you want to be invited to free Writing Circles, email me.

 The Circle supported me during a time I needed clarity.
 It helped me throw down words that somehow helped me see more clear in what I’ve been feeling, why I’ve been feeling that way, and that it’s OK to feel that way.
 Also, that other people felt the same way I do.
 It was so nice to know that I’m not alone.